-An important aspect of the Regulatory Authority's role is to provide tailored support and advice to approved ECEC services to help them comply with the NQF or remedy non-compliance, in order to ensure continuous quality improvement and the safety, health and wellbeing of children in their service.
+An important aspect of the Regulatory Authority's role is to provide tailored support and advice to approved ECEC services to help them comply with the NQF and Child Safe Standards, or to remedy non-compliance, in order to ensure continuous quality improvement and the safety, health and wellbeing of children in their service.

-The Regulatory Authority advises and supports approved ECEC services, and anyone with an obligation under the NQF, to comply with the requirements of the NQF.
+The Regulatory Authority advises and supports approved ECEC services, and anyone with an obligation under the NQF, to comply with the requirements of the NQF and the Child Safe Standards.